 Documents thus received shall be stamped with the date received and stored in the office of the Library Director.
 All miscellaneous records shall be retained for a period of seven years and then may be discarded selectively as permitted by law.
 Local Records Act (50 ILCS 205/1 et seq.)

-The records of the Secretary shall be audited at the end of each fiscal year by two other Trustees appointed by the President.
+The records of the Secretary shall be audited at the end of each fiscal year and upon a change in the office of Secretary by two other Trustees appointed by the President.
 The Audit of the Secretary shall examine the following:

 - Minute Book

 - Ordinances and resolutions

 - By-Laws, Policies and Procedures Book